 If you need to keep track of your employees’ shifts and hourly rates or manage time cards, Lavu has an in-depth Employee Management system.
 You can even set different access levels for different roles, allowing for certain functions, like manager discounts, to only be carried out by the appropriate members of your staff.

-Along with the ability to use standard kitchen printers for orders, Lavu has its own Kitchen Display System that can function an on iPad for easy touch management of orders.
+Along with the ability to use standard kitchen printers for orders, Lavu has its own Kitchen Display System (KDS) that can function on an iPad for easy touch management of orders.
 Need something the whole kitchen can view?
 No problem.
-The Kitchen Display System can also run on any size monitor to suit your needs.
+The KDS can also run on any size monitor to suit your needs.

 With the Lavu software, you can track and manage your stock of food items and set up alerts before items run out.
 The inventory can also integrate with your menu and warn your servers when a certain menu item is running low in real time.

 You can also create purchase orders and receive items manually or automatically through reconciliation with the purchase order.

 Particularly important for pizzerias, Lavu offers online ordering and delivery capabilities.
 A pizza creator module lets you create custom pizzas in the Lavu system to ring in easily, or you can add and adjust toppings per customers’ preferences.

 The built-in customer database lets you keep customers’ names, address, and phone numbers on file, while the GPS-enabled delivery module will provide turn-by-turn directions for deliveries.
 When you enter multiple orders, Lavu will provide directions to the destinations in the most efficient order.